Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 These are used for any personal need, e.g., medical expenses, wedding costs, travel, home repairs, etc. These are easy to get but come with higher interest rates and shorter tenures.

 These help students finance their higher studies in India or abroad.
-Usually taken by the student and co-signed by a parent or guardian.
+This type of loan is co-signed by a parent or guardian.
 No collateral is needed for smaller amounts, but higher education loans may require security.

 These are offered as an instant loan on your existing credit card.
 Useful for short-term needs, but interest rates are among the highest.